Tiledesk/tiledesk/helm/README.md

 tiledesk-helm-1593793077 is for example the name of the Tiledesk deployment.

 2. To get the logs of the container run: ```kubectl --namespace <your namespace> logs -f <name of the pod>```

-# Open the dashboard
-Open the browser at http://<YOUR_INGRESS_IP>/dashboard/ and signin as admin with :

-* email: admin@tiledesk.com
-* password: adminadmin

-You can get the Ingress Ip from the Address column running ```kubectl get ingress my-tiledesk-proxy-nginx```

 # Other configurations (Optional)